JonKing93/pfdf/docs/guide/utils/driver.rst

 Extensions
 ----------

-Alternatively, you can use the :ref:`extensions <pfdf.utils.driver.extensions>` function to see the file format inferred by various extensions:
+Alternatively, you can use the :ref:`extensions <pfdf.utils.driver.extensions>` function to determine the file format inferred by various extensions:

 .. code:: pycon